rolandtritsch/slidev-roland/slides.md

 ---
 layout: image-right
-image: 'images/roland.png'
+image: 'images/roland-tritsch-exec.png'
 ---

 # Why?

 * Who is Roland?
-* What does Roland like, not like when working together?
+* What does Roland like when working together?
-* What to do, not to do to get the most out of Roland?
+* What to do to the most out of Roland?
 * How to help Roland, so that he can help you?

 ---